ClementNerma/LRVM/docs/Tutorial.md

 }
 ```

 The `.unwrap()` makes our program panic if an exception occurred.
-This is better than leaving the VM run in an invalid state, as our program should _not_ generate any exception.
+This is better than leaving the VM run in an invalid state, as our program is not supposed to generate any exception - so if one happens, we better look at it.

 We now have this code: